IILMTII/Employee-Tracker---MySQL/README.md

 ## Usage

-Go to terminal and type npm i then node index.js then choose any option you want from the choices which will appear in the terminal
+On terminal, type npm i then node index.js.
+Choose any option you want from the choices displayed on the terminal.

 ## Credits